phramusca/RomManager/README.md

 **Note**: French/European games are favored by default.
 Adjust the configuration to match your preferences!

+The scoring system determines which ROM versions are automatically selected for export to Recalbox and Romm.

 ### RomManager.ods

 Output file generated after "Scan Source" and "Set Score" operations: